telerik/maui-docs/knowledge-base/error-unauthorized.md

 ## Description

+I receive `Error 401 Unauthorized` when trying to connect the Telerik NuGet server.
+I verified my credentials and they are correct.
+I also have an active license for the product.

+## Cause

-If you receive `Error 401 Unauthorized` but your credentials are correct and your license includes the requested product and version, then the password contains special characters.
+If you receive `Error 401 Unauthorized` but your credentials are correct and your license includes the requested product and version, the most probable cause are special characters in the password.

 ## Solution

-You need to escape character from your password like the ampersand (`&`); however, the character causing the issue may be as unique as the section character (`§`).
+Escape the special character in your password, for example, an ampersand (`&`) or a section character (`§`).

-To solve the issue:
+To solve the issue, use either of the following methods:

-1. Change the password so that it doesn't include characters you need to escape.
+* Change the password so that it doesn't include characters you need to escape.
-2. Escape the special characters before storing the credentials.
+* Escape the special characters before storing the credentials.
 For example, `my§uper&P@§§word` encodes to `my&sect;uper&amp;P@&sect;&sect;word`.

 Avoid using an online encoder utility for a password.
 Instead, use a PowerShell command: